akostrik/stage_telegram_python/README.md

 ## Database details
 A noSql database usage is explained chiefly by the changing number of the `characteristics`, as well as by changing of the `characteristics` themselves, while adjusting the application (it concerns the collections `characteristics` and `messages`).

-MongoDB usage is explained by its cloud database service offer MongoDB Atlas (SaaS) and its popularity.
-The database operations of this project are simple, so other noSql databases would provide the same functionnalty and at the speed.
+MongoDB usage is explained by its cloud database service _MongoDB Atlas_ and its popularity.
+The database operations of this project are simple, so another noSql databases would probably provide about the same functionnalty and speed.

 ## Other technical details
 Output of server 1 is saved in the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log)